 The amount available for payment of dividends from Nodak Insurance to us during 2020 without the prior approval of the North Dakota Insurance Department is approximately \$18,984 based upon the policyholders' surplus of Nodak Insurance at December 31, 2019.
 Prior to its payment of any extraordinary dividend, Nodak Insurance will be required to provide notice of the dividend to the North Dakota Insurance Department.
 This notice must be provided to the North Dakota Insurance Department 30 days prior to the payment of an extraordinary dividend and 10 days prior to the payment of an ordinary dividend.
 The North Dakota Insurance Department has the power to limit or prohibit dividend payments if an insurance company is in violation of any law or regulation.
 These restrictions or any subsequently imposed restrictions may affect our future liquidity.
-No dividends were declared or paid by Nodak Insurance during the six months ended June 30, 2020 or the year ended December 31, 2019.
+The Nodak Insurance Board of Directors declared a \$6,000 dividend during the nine months ended September 30, 2020, to be paid to NI Holdings in the fourth quarter of 2020.
+No dividends were declared or paid by Nodak Insurance during the year ended December 31, 2019.